HIRO-group/npm-base/README.md

     # Install ROS
     sudo apt update
-    sudo apt install ros-melodic-desktop-full
+    sudo apt install ros-noetic-desktop-full

-    # Before you can use ROS, you will need to initialize rosdep. rosdep enables you to easily install system dependencies for source you want to compile and is required to run some core components in ROS.
-    sudo rosdep init
-    rosdep update

     # Setup your environment — it's convenient if the ROS environment variables are automatically added to your bash session every time a new shell is launched.
-    echo "source /opt/ros/melodic/setup.bash" >> ~/.bashrc
+    echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc
     source ~/.bashrc

     # Other dependencies — Up to now you have installed what you need to run the core ROS packages.
 To create and manage your own ROS workspaces, there are various tools and requirements that are distributed separately.
 For example, rosinstall is a frequently used command-line tool that enables you to easily download many source trees for ROS packages with one command.
-    sudo apt install python-rosinstall python-rosinstall-generator python-wstool build-essential
+    sudo apt install python-rosinstall python-rosinstall-generator python-wstool build-essential python3-rosdep python3-virtualenv

+    # Before you can use ROS, you will need to initialize rosdep. rosdep enables you to easily install system dependencies for source you want to compile and is required to run some core components in ROS.
+    sudo rosdep init
+    rosdep update

     # Create your development workspace
     mkdir -p ~/npm/catkin_ws/src
-    source /opt/ros/melodic/setup.bash
+    source /opt/ros/noetic/setup.bash
     cd ~/npm/catkin_ws
     catkin_make